tudurom/windowchef/man/waitron.1.md

 	Moves and resizes the focused windows accordingly to fit in a cell defined by the <cell_x> and <cell_y> coordinates in a virtual grid with width
 	<grid_width> and height <grid_height> on the current monitor.
+	Gaps around the windows in the grid can be added along with monitor gaps.

 * `window_snap` <POSITION>:
 	Snap the window on the screen in a position defined by <POSITION>.